 In the first chapter of part two, the author argues that to make friends, one should show interest in other people’s affairs instead of trying to impress them.
 For example, showing interest in seemingly unimportant people sometimes leads to greater popularity, new opportunities, and benefits.
 Being genuine and interested in others means treating them respectfully, being concerned about their affairs, showing interest in what they love, doing favors, and mastering their names.

 In the second chapter, the author discusses the importance of a smile.
-The book quotes the Chinese proverb, “A man without a smiling face must not open a shop.”
+How to Win Friends and Influence People quotes the Chinese proverb, “A man without a smiling face must not open a shop.”
 Carnegie notes that a smile works as a messenger of goodwill and can also be likened to the sun breaking through the cloud and offering good news about a person.

 In the third chapter, the author advises people to commit to mastering others’ names.
 Forgetting an individual’s name can indicate to them that they are unimportant.
 Ways in which an individual can memorize names include asking for spelling for uncommon ones, repeating the name severally while talking, writing the name down and visualizing it, and associating the name with the individual’s general appearance.

 The fourth chapter explores more on becoming an effective conversationalist through being an effective listener and motivating others.
 The book notes that becoming a good listener requires the speaker to maintain eye contact with listeners and give them undivided attention.
 Good conventionalists, in this case, listen carefully, avoid interrupting others, maintain eye contact, and offer honest praise to listeners instead of criticism.